lifepillar/awesome-data-not-collected-ios/Readme.md

 - **How the hell are the apps classified?
 For instance, why are some password managers under Utilities and others under Productivity?**

 Apps are classified according to the category they are assigned in the App Store.
-That is an inconsistent taxonomy, of course, but I think that agreeing with it helps with finding an app in that thick soup that is the App Store.
-Also, I do not have to think where to file each app.
+That is an inconsistent taxonomy, of course, but I do not have to think where to file each app.

 - **If an app is listed here, does it mean that it does not track you?**